Skip to content

 The core booking algorithm is delegated to ChainFinder and related DTOs from codex-services. codex_django.booking focuses on the Django-specific concerns around that engine:

-• how masters, services, schedules, and appointments are modeled
+• how resources/executors, services, schedules, and appointments are modeled

 • how ORM data is converted into BookingEngineRequest and MasterAvailability